nskuan/auto-coder/README.md

-# auto-coder
+# AutoCoder

-AutoCoder is an automated code generation tool designed to speed up the software development process by generating boilerplate code, templates, and other repititive structures based on issues and predefined patterns.
+AutoCoder is an automated code generation tool designed to accelerate the software development process by generating boilerplate code, templates, and other repetitive structures based on issues and predefined patterns.

-Features
+## Features

-*Code Templates*: Jumpstart your projects with variety of language-specific templates;
+- **Code Templates**: Jumpstart your projects with a variety of language-specific templates.
-*Customize Generation*: Tailor the generated code to your specific needs by specifying your prompt as a Github issue;
+- **Customizable Generation**: Tailor the generated code to your specific needs by describing requirements through GitHub issues.
-*Integration Support*: Works as part of your CI/CD pipeline using workflows with Github Actions;
+- **Integration Support**: Seamlessly integrate into your CI/CD pipeline using GitHub Actions workflows.